5ud03r5/go-uptodate/README.md

 3. Sending such informations to main go-uptodate backend to developed endpoint

 Application update request is an upsert operation, ID is defined in a way to prevent duplicates and store history of the application

+## User
+User is anyone who is subscribing to an application within go-uptodate backend.
+User can register and then create binding between himself and application User provides an endpoint and email which will serve as communication layer about any updates for subscribed applications.
+Endpoint will work as a microservice which should be capable of handling JSON (not yet defined, might be protobuf as well) communication.

+# Frontend
+Not yet defined, probably will be implemented.